PaperPrototype/Intro-Coding-and-Computers/Week 1 - C/Lecture/english.md

 `counter += 1;` is the same as `counter = counter + 1;`, but its way easier to type.

 But... there is an even faster shortcut.
-It is so common to increase a number by 1 that you can do `counter++;`, this increases a number by 1.
+It is so common to increase a number by 1 that you can do `counter++;`, this increases a variable by 1.

 ```c
 #include <stdio.h>